Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly advises using this tool before refactoring or removing a module to see what would break.
-It does not explicitly mention when not to use or name alternatives, but the usage context is clear.
+The description explicitly says 'Use before refactoring or removing a module to see what would break.'
+This provides clear context for when to use the tool.
+However, it does not mention when not to use it or alternatives, so it's slightly less than perfect.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.